Contagious Interview: Evolution of VS Code and Cursor Tasks Infection Chains - Part 1

 Abstract customers already have visibility into the behaviors described in this report.

 The ASTRO team has been actively tracking Contagious Interview techniques that abuse task auto-execution in integrated development environments (IDEs) such as Microsoft Visual Studio Code (VSCode) and Cursor to deliver malware.
-Since our last report on the tasks infection vector, we have observed a number of new malware loaders and payload stagers using short URLs, GitHub Gists, Google Drive, and some interesting custom domains.
+Since our last report on the tasks infection vector, we have observed a number of new payload stagers using short URLs, GitHub Gists, Google Drive, and some interesting custom domains.
 We have also seen a resurgence of previously reported infection chains and tooling now combined with the IDE tasks vector.

 Findings